geoserver/geoserver/doc/en/user/source/configuration/status.rst

 Status
 ======
-The Server Status page provides a summary of server configuration parameters and run-time status.
-It provides a useful diagnostic tool in a testing environment.
+The Server Status page has two tabs to summarize the current status of GeoServer.
+The Status tab provides a summary of server configuration parameters and run-time status.
+The modules tab provides the status of the various modules installed on the server.
+This page provides a useful diagnostic tool in a testing environment.

 .. figure:: img/server_status.png

-   Status Page
+   Status Page (default tab)

 Status Field Descriptions
 -------------------------